InverterNetwork/contracts/src/modules/authorizer/role/Invariants.md

 - enable sub Roles to change function selectors

-  - targetaddress -> SingleAdmin @todo
-    - only one admin per targetaddress
-    - Pretty easy to implement
-    - Easy to understand

   -> @todo Check for orchestrator Admin restrictions in getFee functions and such

 - Workflow admin naming -> Call it that way